flaxatives/crypto-tools/README.md

 and as a module.
 There's some good stuff in here that can actually be useful outside of class, like the letter frequency count.

+Also, much of the earlier stuff is terribly documented.
+I need to go back through some notes and see what they actually did.

 Contents
 --------